 The physical development of a 3-5 year old child is determined by several parameters:

-1. 3 years - height 96 cm +\- 4 cm, weight 12 kg +\-1 kg, chest circumference 51 cm +\-2 cm, head circumference 48 cm, the presence of about 20 milk teeth;
+1. 3 years - height 96 cm+\- 4 cm, weight 12 kg +\-1 kg, chest girth 51 cm+\-2 cm, head circumference 48 cm, presence of about 20 baby teeth;

-2. 4-5 years - 104 cm +\-4 cm, 17 kg +\-1 kg, chest 55 cm +\-2 cm, head 50 cm, teeth have not yet changed to permanent ones;
+2. 4-5 years - 104 cm+\-4 cm, 17 kg+\-1 kg, chest 55 cm+\-2 cm, head 50 cm, teeth have not yet been replaced with permanent ones;

 • 6 years - the body becomes 6-7 cm taller and 2.5-3 kg heavier, average height equal to 107-121 cm, weight 18-28 kg, chest circumference 56-65 cm;

-• 7 years old - another 8-10 cm in height are added, 2.5-3 cm to the chest, body length 114-128 cm, the baby weighs 20-30 kg;
+• 7 years - another 8-10 cm are added in height, 2.5-3 cm to the chest, body length is 114-128 cm, the baby weighs 20-30 kg;

 • 8 years - changes characteristic of puberty are not yet noticeable, 21-32 kg and 119-134 cm;

-• 9 years old - kids grow up to 125-140 cm and 24-36 kg, respectively;
+• 9 years - children grow to 125-140 cm and 24-36 kg, respectively;

 • 10 years - averages - 129-146 cm and 25-39 kg.